top of page

 • Spousal or partner support (sometimes called alimony) is support that an individual pays their ex-partner/spouse.
 The grounds for entitlement are compensatory and non-compensatory.
 Compensatory refers to compensation for sacrifices made in the relationship, such as not working or working less to raise children or moving to follow the partner/spouse’s career.
 Non-compensatory is to help someone become economically self-sufficient and/or assist when there is an income disparity.
 Support is gender neutral, so it applies regardless of who is the higher income earner.
 The way that support is determined is first the judge will decide if there is entitlement.
 If there is entitlement, then the next questions are how much (quantum) and for how long (duration).
 We recommend booking a consultation to get more information for your specific situation, especially as this type of support depends a lot on your situation.

 • When you get legally married OR live with someone for three years (adult interdependent partners), you enter a financial contract which the government defines for you.
 Unless you have a cohabitation or prenuptial agreement, then you are bound to the terms set by the government.
 If you do not have an agreement, then you may have to split your assets/debts.
-Please get in touch to book a consultation to learn more for your specific situation.

 • You still have rights to the property and a potential claim on the property.
 This claim is dependent on your specific circumstances, such as when the property was bought and how much the value has gone up since the relationship began.
-Please get in touch to book a consultation to learn more for your specific situation.

 • Property division works such that it is a 50/50 split of all assets/debts acquired during the relationship, with some exemptions, and then a 50/50 split of the increase in equity for assets owned before the relationship began.
 The start date for this division is the date of marriage or the date that you began living together, whichever is earlier.